HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 )
 }}

-By looking for keywords such as "privacy policy", "cookie policy", and more, in a <a hreflang="en" href="https://github.com/RUB-SysSec/we-value-your-privacy/blob/master/privacy_wording.json">number of languages</a>, we see that almost 39.70% of mobiles websites, and 43.02% of desktop sites refer to some sort of privacy policy.
+By looking for keywords such as "privacy policy", "cookie policy", and more, in a <a hreflang="en" href="https://github.com/RUB-SysSec/we-value-your-privacy/blob/master/privacy_wording.json">number of languages</a>, we see that almost 39.70% of mobile websites, and 43.02% of desktop sites refer to some sort of privacy policy.
 While some websites are not required to have such a policy, many websites handle personal data and should therefore have a privacy policy to be fully transparent towards their users.

 ### Do Not Track - Global Privacy Control